 Love Island's famous narrator Iain Stirling is hitting the road with a new stand up tour - here's how to get tickets.

-The comedian has announced a brand new tour that will take him across the UK in 2020 next Spring.
+The comedian has announced a brand new tour that will take him across the UK in 2020 this Spring and Autumn.

 Tickets for Iain's new stand up show, Failing Upwards, are available now here from TicketMaster.